 D9990 certified translation or sign-language services – per visit

-CDT code D9990, first published in CDT 2019, is intended to document these services in a clinical scenario when the patient and doctor or practice staff do not share a common language, and a translator or translation service is used to ensure meaningful communication.
-Language assistance, subject to applicable regulatory or contractual requirements, is provided by competent bilingual staff, staff interpreters, contracts or formal arrangements with local organizations providing interpretation or translation services, or technology and telephonic interpretation services.
+CDT code D9990, first published in CDT 2019, is intended to document these services in a clinical scenario when an individual and the doctor or practice staff do not share a common language and a translator or translation service is used to ensure meaningful communication, or when a qualified interpreter is used to ensure effective communication with an individual with a disability.
+Such assistance, subject to applicable regulatory or contractual requirements, is provided by qualified bilingual staff, staff interpreters, contracts or formal arrangements with organizations or individuals providing interpretation or translation services in-person or through technology and telephonic interpretation services.

-With the implementation in 2016 of the Affordable Care Act, Section 1557 regarding non-discrimination, there is a requirement for covered entities to provide free language services to people whose primary language is not English.
+Under nondiscrimination laws such as Affordable Care Act, Section 1557 regarding non-discrimination, there may be a requirement for covered entities to provide free language services to individuals with limited English proficiency, and effective communication with individuals with communications disabilities.
 CDT code D9994 remains available for use when deemed appropriate to document services as described in the code’s descriptor.

 As always, it is up to the dentist to read the full nomenclature and descriptor of a CDT code entry to determine whether the code is appropriate to report the service provided.
 When the dentist determines that there is no applicable CDT code, an unspecified procedure, by report code may be used to document and report the service (e.g., D9999 unspecified adjunctive procedure, by report).